iterater/iterater.github.io/education/rl_practice/sources/intro.md

 ## Education trajectory integration

-The book is developed as a practical training text book available in MSc programs "Big Data and Machine Learning" (courses "Machine Learning", "Reinforcement Learning"), "Artificial Intelligence and Behavioral Economics" (courses "Agent behavior modelling and prediction in financial systesm"), and others.
+The book is developed as a practical training text book available in MSc programs "Big Data and Machine Learning" (courses "Machine Learning", "Reinforcement Learning"), "Artificial Intelligence and Behavioral Economics" (courses "Agent behavior modelling and prediction in financial systesm") provided at [ITMO University](https://en.itmo.ru/), and other programs within direction "01.04.02 Applied mathematics and informatics" or similar.
 However, the book can be used in free-form and self education for practical training in reinforcement learning topics and applications.

 **Prerequisites.** Readers should have:
 - Intermediate Python skills (NumPy, PyTorch/TensorFlow).